 -

-Session chair: Dr Xenophon Kassiandes
+Session chair: Dr Xenophon Kassianides

 Deprescribing in CVD - why, in whom and what